nickzoic/nick.zoic.org/art/smooth-move-taming-trajectories-with-smoothstep/index.md

 date: '2026-07-13'
 ---

+This article is all about movement.
+Of a vehicle, or a robot, or something like a 3D printer which is really just a specialized robot with a hot glue gun.

+Some trajectories are fixed: the parts which are doing work like laying down plastic for example, have to be from a specific point to another specific point at a set speed, to most efficently do the task.
+Other parts are pretty much free: the aim is to get from the end of the previous task to the start of the next one rapidly but with as little fuss as possible.

 ## Position, Velocity, Acceleration, Jerk?

 [Jerk](https://wikipedia.org/Jerk_%28Physics%29) is the third derivative of position, or the rate of change of acceleration, which might seem like a pretty abstract thing to be worried about but:

 Imagine a mass in a box under constant acceleration.
-The mass is pushing up against the side of the box which causes it to accelerate too.
-But if we change the acceleration, the mass is going to slide around until it reaches a new equilibrium.
+Springs inside the box are pushign the mass to cause it to accelerate too.
+But if we change the size or direction of the acceleration, the mass is going to slide around until it reaches a new equilibrium.